evernym/coconut-rust/README.md

 This is done by a trusted third party.
 This trusted party's role ends at key generation.

 ## Pending
-1. Add proof of knowledge of signature.
-Use code from [here](https://github.com/lovesh/signature-schemes/blob/master/ps/src/pok_sig.rs)
+1. Complete TODOs in code.
 1. Error handling.
 Start with asserts in non-test code.
-1. Complete other TODOs in code
+1. The API is not intuitive, bunch of functions clubbed together.
+Fix it.